 Financial Aid Warning: The first time you do not meet the completion rate (67%) or your cumulative GPA drops below the required minimum (2.0 grade point average), you will be placed on Financial Aid Warning if you mathematically can be in compliance in the next semester.
 If you are placed on Financial Aid Warning at the end of a semester, you will still be eligible for financial aid for the following semester.
 Financial Aid Warning is not the same as Academic Warning as referred to in the Admission/Registrar Section of the catalog.

-Financial Aid Suspension: Your academic record will be reviewed when your annual FAFSA form is received and at the end of each semester to determine whether you are in compliance with the SAP policy.
-If you are not meeting all SAP requirements at the time of your financial aid review, or if you did not pass at least one class during the last semester you received federal financial aid, you will be suspended and ineligible to receive further financial aid.
+Financial Aid Suspension: Your academic record will be reviewed when your annual FAFSA form is received, and at the end of each semester, to determine whether you are in compliance with the SAP policy, including maximum credits.
+If you are not meeting all SAP requirements when your annual FAFSA is received or at the end of the semester being evaluated, you will be suspended.
 Financial Aid Suspension is not the same as Academic Suspension as referred to in the Admission/Registrar Section of the catalog.

 Appeals: In the case of extenuating circumstances (such as injury, illness, or death of an immediate family member), you may appeal your suspension to the Financial Aid Office.
-The appeal forms must be signed by you and your advisor and submitted with documentation detailing the circumstances that prevented you from making satisfactory academic progress, how the issues have been resolved, and how the issues will not affect future performance.
-Appeal forms may be picked up from the Financial Aid Office, or obtained online at www.lcsc.edu/financialaid/financial-aid-forms If your appeal is approved, you will be placed on Financial Aid Probation or an Academic Plan.
+The appeal forms must be signed by you and your advisor and submitted with documentation detailing the circumstances that prevented you from making satisfactory academic progress or completing within allowable credits, how the issues have been resolved, and how the issues will not affect future performance.
+Appeal forms may be picked up from the Financial Aid Office, or obtained online at www.lcsc.edu/financialaid/financial-aid-forms If your appeal is approved, you will be placed on Financial Aid Probation or on an Academic Plan.
 Academic Plans specify the conditions you must meet in order to continue receiving federal financial aid.

 Academic Plans: If you are placed on an Academic Plan after a successful appeal, you will have the number of semesters specified on the approved plan to regain Satisfactory Academic Progress.
-Each semester you will need to pass ALL the listed courses with a 2.0 gpa or higher.
-If at any time you do not meet the terms of the plan or if at the end of the plan you are not in good standing, you will not be eligible for further financial aid until you are able to regain eligibility as stated below.
+Each semester you will need to pass ALL the listed courses with a 2.0 grade point average or higher.
+If at any time you do not meet the terms of the plan or if at the end of the plan you are not in good standing, you will not be eligible for further financial aid until you are able to regain eligibility.

 For more information or if you have questions, please contact the Financial Aid Office.